couldbejake/fast/README.md

 - The program initially takes time to work out which proxies are most successful.
 - If settings in Main.java are too high, the program will fail all requests.
 - The bot uses public proxies, enter proxies in checked_proxies.txt
-- The bot must have significant internet bandwidth.
+- The bot must have excessive internet bandwidth.

 Troubleshooting
 - Requests drop to 0